 Swimming and water sports

 Many water sports can be made safer for people with epilepsy, by taking the right safety measures.
-This means considering what risk the activity involves as well as how your epilepsy affects you.
-For example, there may be different risks for water-skiing than for dinghy sailing if you have seizures where you lose consciousness.
+This means considering what risk the activity involves as well as how your epilepsy affects you, what the risk would be if you were to have a seizure, and how you can make the activity safer.

 Wearing a lifejacket is recommended for most water sports.
-It is also important to have someone with you who knows how to help if you have a seizure, like a friend or instructor.
+It is also important to have someone with you who knows how to help if you have a seizure, like a friend, coach, or instructor.

-Scuba diving is not recommended for people who have seizures because of the risk of having a seizure underwater.
-Having a seizure underwater can be life-threatening and may also endanger the life of the diving buddy or other companions.
+Scuba diving is not recommended for people who have seizures, as having a seizure underwater can be life-threatening for the person with epilepsy and their diving buddy.

 To live full and active lives, and look after our physical and emotional wellbeing, we all need time to rest, relax and exercise.
 How we spend our leisure time is important and individual to us all, whether or not we have epilepsy.

 Having epilepsy can have a huge impact on a person's wellbeing including their mood, sleep and relationships.